tytydraco/yessleep/out/Something_was_stolen_and_I_dont_know_what_it_was.md

-Back when I was in high school in the early 2010s, I bought all of my clothes from Target and JC Penny.
+Back when I was in high school in the early 2010s, I bought all of my clothes from Target and JCPenney.
 My family wasn’t exactly poor, but Macy’s was definitely out of the question.

 Since most of the kids in my school were in the same boat, it was basically fine, but it didn’t stop me from lusting after the gowns I saw women wearing at the Oscars and the MTV music awards or whatever.